Everything you need to know about Julie Morgan

 In her role as chair of the CPG on Haemophilia and Contaminated Blood, Julie campaigned for a Public Inquiry into the Contaminated Blood Scandal, raising the issue in numerous questions and debates in the Assembly (prior to that she also raised the issue as an MP).
 A Public Inquiry was finally agreed in July 2017.

-In December 2018 Julie was appointed to the Welsh Government as Deputy Minister for Health and Social Services .
+In December 2018 Julie was appointed to the Welsh Government and she is now the Deputy Minister for Social Services .

 As Deputy Minister Julie brought forward legislation to remove the defence of reasonable punishment, to make sure that children in Wales have the same levels of protection against physical punishment in the law as adults do.
 This is an issue which she had long campaigned on as a backbencher.